Lost on how to get your online directory business out of the depths of page 13 in search results?

 Connect with the AyeCode website

-After installing the AyeCode plugin, you’ll be asked to connect it with AyeCode plugin so you can import the demo.
+After installing the AyeCode plugin, you’ll be asked to connect it to your GeoDirectory account (you can create one for free), so you can import the demo.

 Import the Gutenberg Demo